IvanB475/AlgebraZavrsniRad/README.md

 2. Start the project:
 - Clone or download github repo
 - Do npm install
-- Start project with "node app.js"
+- Start project with "node app.js" (app is available on port 8000)

 3. Features for guest users: